harvzor/portfolio/data/blog/better-task-scheduling-in-umbraco.md

 - the task can be interrupted by a server or website restart and there's no built in error handling
 - tasks have to be publicly accessible by a URL and the built in Umbraco authorisation doesn't work

-It's about time we did away with this and used something more professional!
+It's about time we did away with this and used something better!

 ## Okay!
 What's the solution?